 We ask for your understanding that we cannot assess academic eligibility before an application phase; it is a very time-consuming process that can be done only once within a selection process.

-That means it remains firstly at discretion of yourself to assess your eligibility.
-We experienced that some students struggled with hard restrictions only and therefore we collated substantial background knowledge in form of a Self-Assesment Test.
+That means it remains firstly at the discretion of yourself to assess your eligibility.
+We experienced that some students struggled with hard restrictions only and therefore we collated substantial background knowledge in form of a Self-Assessment Test.
 You will find that the test is based on the field of mathematics and computer science.
-Generally you should be able to solve at least one of the parts (desirably both parts) without problems.
+Generally, you should be able to solve at least one of the parts (desirably both parts) without problems.
 There is the possibility to catch up in one of the fields during the first semester in form of a bridge module (more information below).

-Please be aware that this test WILL NOT be part for your application documents.
-It solely is designed to help you to assess your personal eligibility because educational systems differ throughout the world.
+Please be aware that this test WILL NOT be part of your application documents.
+It solely is designed to help you to assess your eligibility because educational systems differ throughout the world.
 A good test result will not enhance your chances for admission.
 Your application only needs to fulfill the listed criteria in the discipline-specific admission regulation and depends on the selection process described there.